Web5design/Pulp/readme.md

 If you move your app to another location, be sure to edit the path in `db_connection_string` inside of yoru `app.yrml` file.

 If you'd like to simply use the front end boilerplate, it's packaged separately inside of the `frontend.zip` file.
+It's important that you leave the original `frontend.zip` file in the same directory as the `pulp.sh` file - Pulp extracts the front end boilerplate from this zip to place inside of your application.

 ###Credits